jypipi/cse15l-lab-reports/lab-report-3-week-6.md

 Why not attempting to be "lazy"?
 In other words, we can **create a config file** to help us "remember" them.

-First, open a terminal (in my case, I used Git bash):
+First, open a terminal (in my case, I used Git Bash):

 ```
 # Go to the directory /.ssh